Western Canal Belt Walking Tour, Amsterdam

 7

-These days, when most of the cheeses are bought at supermarkets, quite a few of them, especially in cities like Amsterdam, are sold at street markets, farmers' markets, and specialty stores.
-One such store is found in the Nine Little Streets ("De Negen Straatjes") area and is called De Kaaskamer.
-This shop carries a fantastic variety of authentic, high-quality cheeses from all over the globe and is a great place to chow down on both imported and local specialties.
+These days, when most folks are buying their cheeses from supermarkets, quite a few of them, especially in cities like Amsterdam, are sold at street markets, farmers' markets, and fancy specialty stores.
+One such store is found in the Nine Little Streets ("De Negen Straatjes") area and goes by the name De Kaaskamer.
+This shop carries a fantastic range of real-deal, high-quality cheeses sourced from all over the globe, making it an ideal destination to savor both imported and locally-produced delicacies.

-Unlike the array of tourist-trap cheese stores popped up in Amsterdam in recent years, which the locals avoid like the plague — with their 'souvenir packaged', overpriced wares, – De Kaaskamer is authentic and even artisan in nature, serving the locals and visitors alike.
-Understandably, this place is busy.
-But the friendly staff is helpful and efficient, and quite generous with their samples, too.
+Unlike the array of cheesy tourist-traps that have sprouted up up all over Amsterdam lately, which the locals avoid like the plague — you know, the ones that locals dodge like the plague because they're selling overpriced cheese in souvenir packages – De Kaaskamer is authentic and even artisan in nature, serving the locals and visitors alike.
+Understandably, this place is busy, but the friendly staff is super helpul and efficient, and don't skimp on the free samples, either.

-If you don’t quite know what you’re looking for, ask for their recommendations.
-Otherwise, try their Gouda.
-Truffled Gouda is a true heaven in a cheese form and the old Gouda with cumin seeds combined with the fig and nut loaf is totally out of this world!!
+If you're scratching your head about what cheese to get, don't sweat it – just hit up the staff for their recommendations.
+Otherwise, give their Gouda a whirl.
+Truffled Gouda is like heaven in cheese form, and the aged Gouda with cumin seeds, paired with a fig and nut loaf, is straight-up out of this world!

 8

-Even though it's only a 45-minute experience, the Museum of the Canals provides tremendous insight into the physical building it occupies, as well as the construction techniques required to build in Amsterdam as its population grew.
-Housed in a four-story former luxury home on the Herengracht, it also provides an inside look at how the city's upper crust lived.
+Even though it's just a quick 45-minute visit, the Museum of the Canals provides tremendous insight into the physical building it occupies, as well as the construction techniques required to build in Amsterdam as its population grew.
+Fittingly occupying a four-story former 17th-century luxury canal house on the Herengracht, it also provides an inside look at how the city's upper crust lived.

-Delightfully informative, the exhibits explain why some houses lean sideways or forward, the city planning and associated negotiations, and the funding of America's revolution.
-Miniature models of the canal houses are of interest, but even better are the "voyeur" peepholes in the walls where visitors can peek into canal house interiors from different periods.
-A lot of thought had been put into this museum to make it interactive and fun.
+Delightfully informative, the exhibits explain why some houses lean sideways or forward, the city planning and associated negotiations, and even the funding of America's revolution.
+Miniature models of the canal houses are of interest, but even better are these little "voyeur" peepholes in the walls where visitors can peek into canal house interiors from different times.
+A lot of thought had been put into making this place interactive and fun, creatively using video projections and 3D displays.

-Last but not least, since most of the canal houses in Amsterdam have beautiful gardens behind them that you cannot see from the road, it is quite a treat to get a view of the lovely garden behind this museum; a great example of hidden Amsterdam.
+Last but not least, since most of the canal houses in Amsterdam have beautiful gardens behind them that you cannot see from the road, it’s a real a treat to get a view of the lovely garden behind this museum; a quiet oasis and great example of Amsterdam’s hidden gems.

 9